 Social media is such a great way to help get the word out about your blog.
 Therefore, when setting up your blog, it’s important to have your social media buttons visible on your blog.
 You can easily find mine in the footer of my blog but you could also place them in your sidebar as a widget.
 I used the Simple Social Icons plugin to place them on my blog.

 Before installing the plugin, decide which social media accounts you want to use for your blog.
 I mainly use Pinterest and Facebook but I also have a Twitter account.

 Install the plugin the same way as installing other plugins as mentioned above.
 Then in your WordPress dashboard, go to Appearance > Widgets .
 In the widgets area, find ‘Simple Social Icons’ and drag it to wherever you want to place it on your blog.
 I dragged it to the Primary sidebar but you might choose another area.

 Once it’s in the place you want it, click on the arrow to see all the settings and configurations you can make.
 You can change the color and fonts of how your social icons will look here.
 More importantly, you have to add the links to your social media accounts and click ‘save’.
 Check to see how your social icons look on your site and make changes if necessary.

-That’s it for Part 2!
+That’s it for Part 2on how to start a blog!
 You did it!
 Now on to Part 3, the most fun part:)